winitzki/scall/tutorial/programming_dhall.md

 let test2 = assert : paddingZip Bool [ True, False ] Bool ([] : List Bool)
   ≡ ([] : List (Pair Bool Bool))
 ```

+The padding  `zip` function may be unfamiliar but behaves the same as the standard `List/zip` function as long as both input lists have the same lengths.
+When one of the input lists is longer, the standard `zip` truncates the longer list; but the padding `zip` pads the shorter list instead.
+In any case, the padding `zip` (together with the `unit` value, defined as `unit = [ {} ]` for lists) satisfies all the laws of applicative functors and, unlike the truncating `zip`, does not discard any input information.

 Now we can complete the `ApplicativeFunctor` evidence for `List`: